The Way Ahead

 We need to continue to exercise together, but perhaps we ought to focus more on a regional approach with multi-lateral versus bi-lateral exercises.

 Several exercises we’ve conducted recently may provide us a glimpse of what may be possible in the future:

-In the Ukraine we conducted Rapid Trident, a multinational airborne exercise with participation from 13 partner countries, focusing on building trust and partner capacity.
+In Ukraine we conducted Rapid Trident, a multinational airborne exercise with participation from 13 partner countries, focusing on building trust and partner capacity.

 Saber Strike, in the Baltics allowed Estonia, Latvia and Lithuania to cooperate and provide different forces or elements, to save money and shift training.

 We need to train together, but in different scenarios: